I am often asked the same question… what makes you a good coach?

 In Taipei, I served on the school council and I invested a lot of time supporting other parents, both social connections and through my business.

 So why am I telling you all this?
 Well, I’m not trying to blow my own trumpet, but I want to demonstrate the years of experience I have doing what I am doing now in the capacity of Expat Parenting Abroad.
-I have taken all the issues that the mums discuss with me, all the topics that people unload at the school gate, all the experiences I’ve had moving cities and countries, and I have developed these topics into four discrete coaching packages.
+I have taken all the issues that the mums discuss with me, all the topics that people unload at the school gate, all the experiences I’ve had moving cities and countries, and I have developed these topics into two unique coaching packages.

 Yes I have professional coaching experience, but more importantly, I am an expat mum and I have been providing this support to other mums for a long time.